 If one wants a home loan, the credit history is going to be one of the most important factors in order to determine the interest rate and the borrowing terms.
-It’s thus easy to see why: When the borrower is hoping to get credit—and that includes a mortgage—the higher the score is, the better off the borrower is likely to be.
+It’s thus easy to see when the borrower is hoping to get credit and that includes a mortgage, the higher the score is, the better off the borrower is likely to be.
 If the CIBIL score for home loan application is good the application will be easily acceptable.

 - The base credit score is a number between 300 and 850 that helps the lenders to decide whether they think that the borrower would pay back the loans on time.
 (One can also have specialized scores, with a different range, for specific lending industries such auto financing.)

-The credit score however itself has several parts, including:
+The credit score however itself has several parts

 - The history of on-time or late payments

 - The length of time the borrower has had credit

 - How much credit the borrower has available

 - The number of times the borrower has applied for credit recently

 Credit Scores and Mortgage Interest Rates

 - Our individual credit backgrounds are as unique as our DNA, but for the most part, if the borrower has got a high credit score, he’ll probably be able to borrow at a lower interest rate than someone who doesn’t.